Glitchtit/discord-calendar-bot/README.md

 # 🗓️ CalendarBot — Discord Herald of Happenings

-**CalendarBot** is a fully-featured, medieval-themed calendar assistant for Discord.
+**CalendarBot** is a medieval-themed calendar assistant for Discord.
 It fetches events from shared Google or ICS calendars, assigns them to tagged groups (like family members or teams), and posts engaging, image-enhanced announcements to a channel — complete with Bardic poems, Alchemist prophecies, and Royal Decrees.

 > ⚔️ Powered by `discord.py`, OpenAI, and Google Calendar API.
 Runs in Docker with persistent logging, rich embeds, and real-time event monitoring.